Most of the people desire to be the leader, but they don’t know it takes gigantic self-determinism, time and vision to become one.

 We used to put the toys in position, making war between them.

-The good guy always wins, and the bad guy who usually made frauds and cheated, loses.
-Because so many people didn’t realize how life should be lived, they are making it hard for the ones who do realize.
-If we don’t fall on these obstacles, you will succeed.
+The good guy always wins, and the bad guy, who usually commits fraud and cheats, loses.
+Because so many people don’t realize how life should be lived, they make it hard for the ones who do learn.
+If we don’t fall on these obstacles, we will succeed.

-If you’ve seen the movie “Catch me if you can,” you would know this story; if you don’t I assure you should.
+If you’ve seen the movie “Catch Me If You Can,” you would know this story; if you don’t, I assure you you should.

 Gentlemen, as of this moment, I am that second mouse.”
 This is very simple.
 Life is a bucket of cream.
-If you don’t crawl or take some action to elevate your being, you will drown with the poor minded and “safe people”.
-To me, there is nothing sadder than un-lived life.
+If you don’t crawl or take some action to elevate your being, you will drown with the poor-minded and “safe people.”
+To me, there is nothing sadder than an unlived life.

 Now you choose what you want to become, the first or the second mouse?